-During 2016:
+During 2017:

-- Cloud seeding operations did not commence when the freezing level over the catchment was greater than 1600 metres. - There were no instances where the freezing level rose above 1600 metres during operations leading to the suspension or termination of operations. - Freezing levels during operations were observed to be between 1550-1600 metres during two seeding event, triggering additional controls: - O Cameras within the target area were monitored and no rain was observed falling at locations between 1327 m and 1481 m. - O External personnel within the target area at an elevation of approximately 1350 m confirmed snow precipitation.
+- Cloud seeding operations did not commence when the freezing level over the catchment was greater than 1600 metres. - There was one instance where the freezing level rose above 1600 metres during operations at which stage the event was suspended. - Freezing levels during operations were observed to be between 1550-1600 metres during one seeding event, triggering additional controls: - O Cameras within the target area were monitored and no rain was observed falling at locations between 1327 and 1481 metres. - External personnel within the target area at an elevation of approximately 1350 metres confirmed snow precipitation.